 Sign Me Up

 Rosh Hashanah is the Jewish New Year and is celebrated in early Autumn.
-It is believed to be the anniversary of the creation of Adam and Eve, the first man and woman and no work is allowed on Rosh Hashanah.
-For more information, see the facts below.
+It is believed to be the anniversary of the creation of Adam and Eve, the first man and woman, and no work is allowed on the first two days of Rosh Hashanah.

-- Rosh Hashanah commemorates the anniversary of creation and is a day in which the whole world is judged for the coming year.
-It is a time of restricted rejoicing because celebrations are muted in acknowledgment of the great judgement taking place.
+- This day commemorates the anniversary of the creation and is a day in which the whole world is judged for the coming year.
+It is a time of restricted rejoicing because celebrations are muted in acknowledgment of the great judgment taking place.